akatrevorjay/mainline/README.rst

     from mainline import Di
     di = Di()

-    # The default scope is singleton, but thread and process are also
+    # The default scope is NoneScope, which means a new instance is created every time.
+    # See above for the list of scopes and their names.
-    # supported.
-Any MutableMapping supporting object can also be given.
+    # Any MutableMapping supporting object can also be given.
-    @di.register_factory('apple', scope='singleton')
+    @di.register_factory('apple', scope='global')
     def apple():
         return 'apple'